LewlieStudios/SFTP-FS-VSC-Extension/README.md

 ## ⛓️‍💥 Known Issues

 * Editing files locally (e.g., via the operating system's file explorer) will not be immediately reflected in the VS Code file explorer.
 I am currently working on an update to implement this feature.
-* 🗂️ The process of dragging a large number of files into the Visual Studio Code file explorer is too slow, and the files take a long time to write: this is due to an internal limitation of how Visual Studio Code works, as it starts processing each file one by one, preventing the application of parallel operation optimizations.
-Unfortunately, **this is something we cannot modify**.
+* 🗂️ Download or upload of a large number of files using the Visual Studio Code file explorer is not done in parallel but one by one, making the operation slow.
+This is a limitation of Visual Studio Code, and there is currently no solution.
-Instead, you can use the **bulk file upload feature**.
-Right-click on the folder where you want to upload multiple files and select the "Bulk file upload..." action from the context menu.
+Instead of using the Visual Studio Code file explorer to upload files, place the files in your local folder, right-click folder in the file explorer of VSCode, and select the action "SFTP Dir Sync: 2.
+Local → Remote (upload)." to upload multiple files in parallel.

 ## 📋 Release Notes

+### 🔹 1.1.0

+* Fixed: When uploading files to the remote server, folder was always uploaded with a lowercase name regardless if folder name contained uppercase and lowercase letters.
+This has been fixed, and uploads are now handled correctly.
+* Feature: A file metadata cache was added to improve upload and download times for multiple files without needing to query the remote server for already know metadata.
+Setting `sftpfs.cache.metadata.files.seconds` has been added to control this behavior.
+* Feature: Implemented contextual menu actions "SFTP File Sync: 1.
+Remote → Local (download)" and "SFTP File Sync: 2.
+Local → Remote (upload)" to download/upload a single file from/to remote server.
+* Improvement: The "Reveal in File Explorer" action has been improved; it now selects the file in system file explorer.
+* Improvement: Files uploaded via VSCode file explorer now uses the setting `sftpfs.behavior.notification.upload.fileSize` to display a progressive notification when a file is uploaded.

+### 🔹 1.0.1

+A minor update to update marketplace page.

+* Updated README.

 ### 🔹 1.0.0